 The Mizzou Difference

 In large part, MU's quality can be traced to Missouri's comprehensive view of education.
 While other states created separate research and land-grant institutions, Missouri combined its research and land-grant efforts at one university.
 MU professors generate new knowledge through research and share that knowledge with students, and with the public through one of the nation's first extension programs.

 By the beginning of the 20th century, the university had increased the number of graduates, acquired an affectionate nickname, Mizzou, and blossomed as a major research university.
 During this time, a number of programs were added, including home economics, later renamed the College of Human Environmental Sciences; nursing, which in 1975 became the Sinclair School of Nursing; the College of Business; and an interdisciplinary graduate school.

 In 1908, MU established the world's first journalism school now globally famous for its Missouri Method of teaching students in authentic media outlets, including a daily city newspaper, an NBC-affiliate TV station and one of National Public Radio's top affiliates.

-Athletics have always played an important role in University life.
+Athletics have always played an important role in university life.
 Intercollegiate programs date back to 1873 when MU played Westminster College in baseball.
 Mizzou fielded its first football team in 1890.
 In 1911, Mizzou invited alumni to “come home” for the MU vs. KU football game, thus beginning the tradition of Homecoming on campus.

 A member of the Southeastern Conference, MU is the only institution in the state that operates all of its sports in NCAA Division I, the nation's highest level of intercollegiate athletics.